UK & European Holiday News

 Where can I find the plant?
 A native flower to the Alps, you can find the crocus on mountain grassland in France, Switzerland as well as Italy.
 Besides the obviously pink version in the picture above, you can find paler rosy/pink versions of the flower.

-See mountain flowers on one of our alpine walking holidays to France, Italy, Switzerland, and Austria.
+See mountain flowers on one of our alpine walking holidays in France, Italy, Switzerland, and Austria.